omrimaoz/FlappyBird/README.md

 Project based on the original game - FlappyBird

 I was guided by a few FlappyBird youtube videos.
-I learn about the Pygame library: function, code structure, and concepts, etc.
+I learn about the Pygame library: function, code structure, concepts, etc.

 Adjust and combine 2 versions of the game.